 They are out of touch with the struggles of average Americans.
 That doesn’t include members of Congress who don’t take corporate money: Senator Elizabeth Warren, Senator Bernie Sanders, Senator Josh Hawley, Representative Marjorie Taylor Greene, and progressives in the House of Representatives, to name examples off the top of my head.

 The cost of running a campaign for Senate varies, but it’s in the millions.
 In 2020, the senate race in Georgia was the most expensive, costing half a billion dollars!
 People who are wealthy enough to run for office are often only doing so to enrich themselves further.
+Otherwise wealthy donors are funding a campaign because they believe the candidate will work for them—not their constituents.

 Real People Wanted